Top 10 Myths About Heat Pumps

 "A heat pump needs to stay on all the time."

 Compared to previous versions, the latest heat pump models that are currently available on the market, boast higher heat outputs and subsequently, increased efficiency rates.
 Thus, if your house has proper insulation and your pump is installed accordingly, you’ll be able to operate it like any other heating system - namely, turn it off or on whenever you find it necessary.
 The difference lies in the speed at which a heat pump delivers its output.
 A heat pump is not able to ensure instant heating all the time - instead, it warms the building gradually, depending on the heating mode that is selected.

 "Heat pumps work with underfloor heating only."

 Although a heat pump is more efficient if connected to an underfloor heating system, this does not mean that it won’t work if coupled with commonplace radiators.
 Still, in order to make sure that you are getting the most out of your ground source heat pump, it is recommended to use large radiators over traditional ones - intended for high-temperature heating.
 Even with standard size radiators, you’ll still be able to ‘reap the benefits’ of a ground source heat pump heating, as long as you make sure that your house heat loss is reduced to a minimum.

 "A heat pump cannot be installed in existing buildings."

 What is so appealing about heat pumps is that, even if it is a complex heating system, it can be easily fitted into different property types - from old historical buildings to new cosmopolitan apartment structures.
+Air source heat pumps are great retrofits, both air and ground source heat pumps can be installed in existing buildings.
 In the former case, a site review will be needed before installing a pump, to reduce the property’s thermal needs due to inadequate insulation.

 "Heat pumps take a lot of space."